Global-Health-Solutions/Global-Health-Solution-Server/README.md

 # Global Health Solution Server

-This is the backend server for the Global Health Solution application.
-It provides various APIs for user management, appointments, calls, blogs, and more.
+This is the backend server for the Global Health Solution application, providing a comprehensive API for telemedicine and healthcare management.

 ## Table of Contents